Laserbeam31/bts-touring-networking-documentation-public/bts_touring_small_hp_switches_configuration.md

 1. Run `end` followed by `reload` to ensure the settings are saved and therefore persist across the next reboot of the switch;

 2. **Update the documentation according to the new configuration changes!!** At very least, the documentation should have its copy of the running config updated.
-If a major change has been made, the expolanatory must also be updated.
+If a major change has been made, the explanatory sections must also be updated.

 Basic setup:
 ------------

-In their most basic use-case, the switches' ports are set to the same VLAN.
+In their most basic use-case, the switches' ports are all set to the same VLAN.
 This has the effect of making the switch act as a dumb switch, allowing traffic to be forwarded between any ports.

-Example running configuration for use as a standalong dumb switch:
+Example running configuration for use as a standalone dumb switch:

 ```
 hostname "HP-2520G-8-PoE"